cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/010-ir-study.md

 International Relations extends beyond the scope of traditional foreign policy analysis, embracing a broader range of topics, issues, and approaches.
 While foreign policy focuses on the specific external relations, policy positions, and diplomatic strategies of individual countries, International Relations explores bigger questions and wider dynamics.

-For example, scholars of International Relations examine broad structural factors like the global balance of power between states, the role of international institutions, and the impact of non-state actors like multinational corporations.
+For example, scholars of International Relations examine broad structural factors like the global balance of power between states, international institutions, and the impact of non-state actors like multinational corporations.
 They analyze complex issues like economic interdependence, environmental sustainability, human rights norms, and the roots of conflict or cooperation.
 International Relations also draws upon diverse theoretical frameworks and methodological approaches ranging from realism to liberalism, constructivism to feminism.

 This expansive scope differentiates the academic discipline of International Relations from the practical formulation and implementation of foreign policy within specific countries.
 Foreign policy tends to have a narrower emphasis on advancing national interests through diplomacy, economic incentives, and military power.
 International Relations steps back to understand the global forces and systemic factors that shape the context and environment within which foreign policy decisions are made.
 With its detached and comprehensive view, International Relations aspires to explain broader causes, meanings, and implications in world politics.

+{% include timeline.html %}

 ## The International System